 Support Counterparty means the counterparty designated in accordance with the Applicable Laws and the Support Agreement to act as Offtaker in the physically settled Power Purchase Agreement, or as CfD Counterparty in the financially settled Contract for Differences, which can be the Central Electricity Supplier or any other entity designated by the Competent Authorities to take such role in accordance with the Applicable Laws.

-Tender Committee means, in accordance with the Government Decision XXX/2014, a group of experts assigned by the Government, responsible for initiation and organization of tenders for the status of Eligible Producer, in accordance with the Renewable Energy Law and the Regulation on Renewable Energy Tenders.
+Tender Committee means, in accordance with the Government Decision No. 690/2018, a group of experts assigned by the Government, responsible for initiation and organization of tenders for the status of Eligible Producer, in accordance with the Renewable Energy Law and the Regulation on Renewable Energy Tenders.

-Tender Documents means the following documents, including all wind onshore tender object related information, including: the procedure for granting the status of Eligible Producer, the tender participation conditions and bid evaluation system, technical conditions for technologies and equipment for production of electricity from wind onshore, the bid form, descriptive documentation, instructions for Tenderers, the forms of guarantees, and other information necessary to Tenderers for participation in tenders, and for the preparation and submission of Proposals.
+Tender Documents means the following documents, including all wind onshore tender object related information, including: the procedure for granting the status of Eligible Producer, the tender participation conditions and bid evaluation system, technical conditions for technologies and equipment for production of electricity from wind onshore, the bid form, descriptive documentation, instructions for Investors, the forms of guarantees, and other information necessary to Investors for participation in tenders, and for the preparation and submission of Proposals.

-Tenderer means a developer who is bidding in this Tender Procedure to obtain the Eligible Producer Status and related Support Agreement.
+.

 Technical Proposal means a technical proposal containing information relating to the specific permitting, siting and Project feasibility as determined in Sections 32, 33, 34, 35, 36, 37, 38 and related Appendices as per these Tender Documents.